Sat, 28 Jan 2012

 MidnightBSD mports now includes the latest Apache release.
 This fixes a DOS attack using range headers.
 Users are encouraged to upgrade.

-tags: httpd apache mports
+tags: apache httpd mports

 ()